 What Is HTML5?

-HTML5 is the fifth and current major revision of the HyperText Markup Language, standardized by the W3C and WHATWG, introducing native support for semantic elements, multimedia embedding, offline storage, and browser APIs without plugins.
-It supersedes HTML4.01 and XHTML 1.x by unifying parsing rules, adding over 30 new elements, and exposing JavaScript APIs for canvas drawing, geolocation, web workers, and local storage.
-HTML5 is not a single specification but a living standard continuously updated by the WHATWG, meaning browsers implement features incrementally rather than in a single versioned release.
+HTML5 is the fifth and current major version of the HyperText Markup Language, standardized by the W3C and WHATWG, introducing native support for semantic elements, multimedia embedding, offline storage, and APIs like Canvas and WebSockets without requiring third-party plugins.
+It replaces the presentational and plugin-dependent patterns of HTML4 and XHTML with a specification designed for modern application-grade web development.
+HTML5 is not a single technology but a suite of markup, APIs, and browser behaviors governed by the Living Standard maintained by the WHATWG.

 What Is HTML5?

-HTML5 is the fifth and current major revision of the HyperText Markup Language, standardized by the W3C and WHATWG, introducing native support for semantic elements, multimedia embedding, offline storage, and browser APIs without plugins.
-It supersedes HTML4.01 and XHTML 1.x by unifying parsing rules, adding over 30 new elements, and exposing JavaScript APIs for canvas drawing, geolocation, web workers, and local storage.
-HTML5 is not a single specification but a living standard continuously updated by the WHATWG, meaning browsers implement features incrementally rather than in a single versioned release.
+HTML5 is the fifth and current major version of the HyperText Markup Language, standardized by the W3C and WHATWG, introducing native support for semantic elements, multimedia embedding, offline storage, and APIs like Canvas and WebSockets without requiring third-party plugins.
+It replaces the presentational and plugin-dependent patterns of HTML4 and XHTML with a specification designed for modern application-grade web development.
+HTML5 is not a single technology but a suite of markup, APIs, and browser behaviors governed by the Living Standard maintained by the WHATWG.

 How HTML5 Works